 How much will it cost to develop this facility?

-Design and construction is estimated to cost approximately $10 million.
+Design and construction is estimated to cost approximately $10.75 million.
+Additional funding for the exhibitions needs to be determined and approved.

 What other benefits with co-locating the MACC provide?